QuetzalcoutlDev/Lenpy/README.md

 # Characteristics

-- Compatibility with XML Sprites made in Adobe Flash CS6 onwards
+- Compatibility with XML Sprites(Spritesheets) made in Adobe Flash CS6 onwards
 - Data Manager
 - Some small tools (4 digit count, define animation of multiple images, create a directory with only one line of code)
 - Draw a text on the screen in a slightly easier way
+- TextButtons, ImageButtons
-- TextButtons
+- FPS Counter tool

 Perhaps Len'Py is not as complete a module as Pygame_gui, but it will help you, as it is updated it will have more features and improve the ones it already has, and you can even propose or add your own.
 But keep in mind that Len'Py is the only module with XML Sprites support (As far as I know)